quiffman/seiscomp3/doc/base/api-python.rst

       :param majorAxisRotation: float

-      This angle describes a rotation about the confidence ellipsoid’s major axis which is required
+      This angle describes a rotation about the confidence ellipsoid's major axis which is required
-      to define the direction of the ellipsoid’s minor axis.
-Corresponds to Tait\-Bryan angle θ
+      to define the direction of the ellipsoid's minor axis.
+Corresponds to Tait\-Bryan angle theta
       in degrees.

    .. py:method:: majorAxisRotation()